-Status quo, minimal rate funding with no provision for required upgrades
+Status quo - minimal rate funding with no provision for required upgrades

-Continue to minimally fund Council owned rural halls through the general rate for essential repairs only.
+Continue to minimally fund Council owned rural halls through the General Rate/UAGC for essential repairs only.

-Only funds essential repairs with no funding for major works or replacement, the halls will eventually fall into disrepair.
+Only fund essential repairs with no funding for major works or replacement.
+The halls will eventually fall into disrepair.